LeoGai/EHR-registration-subtype/README.md

 ### Simulation Study

 - The `Simulation/` directory contains all files related to simulation studies.
 This directory includes eight R scripts: `Scenario1.R`, `Scenario2.R`, `Scenario3.R`, `Scenario4.R`, `Scenario5.R`, `Scenario6.R`, `Scenario7.R`, and `Scenario8.R`.
 Each script corresponds to a specific simulation scenario (Scenario 1-8) used in the study.
-Running these scripts will generate the results summarized in **Table 8** of the manuscript.
+Running these scripts will generate the results summarized in **Table 1** of the supplementary materials.

 - The `Simulation/Figs/` directory contains all R scripts for visualizing the simulation study results.
-Running these scripts will generate the eight Simulation Results Figures (Figures 4–11) included in the manuscript.
+Running these scripts will generate the eight Simulation Results (**Figures 1–8**) included in the supplementary materials.

 #### Ablation Studies
-- The `Simulation_ablation1/`, `Simulation_ablation2/`, and `Simulation_ablation3/` directories hold scripts for the smoothing-spline (**Table 9**), RKHS (**Table 10**), and k-means (**Table 11**) ablation studies, respectively.
+- The `Simulation_ablation1/`, `Simulation_ablation2/`, and `Simulation_ablation3/` directories hold scripts for the smoothing-spline (Supplementary Materials **Table 2**), RKHS (Supplementary Materials **Table 3**), and k-means (Supplementary Materials **Table 4**) ablation studies, respectively.

 #### Sensitivity Analyses
 - The `Sensitivity_analyses/` folder holds six sub-folders: `SA_1_3/`, `SA_4_6/`, `SA_7_9/`, `SA_10_14/`, `SA_15_21/`, and `SA_22_25/`.
 - Each sub-folder contains a script of the same name (e.g., SA_1_3.R) that conducts sensitivity analysis on one specific aspect: outliers, missing data, noise, $\alpha$, M and $\tau$.
-After running the individual scripts, execute SA_Figs.R to create Figures 12–17 for the manuscript.
+After running the individual scripts, execute SA_Figs.R to create **Figures 9–14** for the Supplementary Materials.

 #### Additional Comparison Results
-- The `Comparison_DTW/`directory contains scripts for comparing our method with the DTW method on the clustering task (**Table 12**).
+- The `Comparison_DTW/`directory contains scripts for comparing our method with the DTW method on the clustering task (Supplementary Materials **Table 5**).

 ### Real Data Experiment